Bike Box - Get Behind It

 Bike Box - 3 Way Intersection

 1. If the Light is Green

 Cyclists and motorists proceed as normal.
 Cyclists making a left turn should move into the left turn lane.
 Cyclists making a right turn should proceed from the right side of the bike box.

 2. If the Light is Amber or Red

 Motorists: Stop at the stop line behind the green bike box

-Cyclists: Enter the bike box and position yourself according to the direction you will be travelling (e.g. if you are turning left, get on the left side of the bike box.)
+Cyclists: Enter the bike box and position yourself according to the direction you will be travelling.
+For example, if you're turning left, get on the left side of the bike box.

 Neither motorists nor cyclists can turn right at the red lights.